evenmillz/evenmillz/README.md

 ## 🤝 Seeking Alignment

-I'm not looking for attention—I'm looking for **alignment**.
+I'm looking for **alignment**.
 With people, teams, and missions that move the world forward.

 If you're building something that matters, if you value intentional development over rushed delivery, if you understand that the best technology serves something greater than itself—let's connect.